-A. Data tables include markup (e.g. tags or Fail styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-Additional Information: Tables on pages 17, 18, 30, 34, 41 were checked manually.
-The text to speech function skipped over tables and did not translate them into speech.
-Using the accessibility checker, the rows, TH and TD, headers and regularity all failed.
+Α. Data tables include markup (e.g. tags or Pass styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).

+Additional Information: Tables on pages 31, 33, 37, 45, and 89 were checked manually.
+The text to speech function separated and read the tables by row.
+Using the accessibility checker, the rows, TH and TD, headers and regularity all passed.